qMRLab/qMRLab/docs/source/qmrflow_mtr.rst

 Optional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``--platform``                      ["octave"/"matlab"] Platform choice.
+--platform                      ["octave"/"matlab"] Platform choice.
-``--qmrlab_dir``                    ["/path/to/qMRLab" OR null] Absolute path to the qMRLab's
+--qmrlab_dir                    ["/path/to/qMRLab" OR null] Absolute path to the qMRLab's |br|
                                 root directory.
-If docker is enabled, MUST be set
+If docker is enabled, MUST be set |br|
                                 to null (without double quotes).
-If docker is NOT enabled,
+If docker is NOT enabled, |br|
-                                then the absolute path to the qMRLab MUST be provided.
+                                then the absolute path to the qMRLab MUST be provided.|br|
-                                Note that qMRLab version MUST be equal or greater than v2.3.1.
+                                Note that qMRLab version MUST be equal or greater than v2.3.1.|br|
---octave_path                   ["/path/to/octave_exec" OR null] Absolute path to Octave's
+--octave_path                   ["/path/to/octave_exec" OR null] Absolute path to Octave's |br|
                                 executable.
-If docker is enabled, or, if you'd like to use
+If docker is enabled, or, if you'd like to use |br|
-                                Octave executable saved to your system path, MUST be set to
+                                Octave executable saved to your system path, MUST be set to |br|
                                 null (without double quotes).
---matlab_path                   ["/path/to/matlab_exec" OR null] Absolute path to MATLAB's
+--matlab_path                   ["/path/to/matlab_exec" OR null] Absolute path to MATLAB's |br|
                                 executable.
-If you'd like to use MATLAB executable saved to
+If you'd like to use MATLAB executable saved to |br|
-                                your system path, MUST be set to null (without double quotes).
+                                your system path, MUST be set to null (without double quotes). |br|
                                 Note that qMRLab requires MATLAB > R2014b.
-Docker image
+Docker image |br|
-                                containing MCR compiled version of this application is NOT
+                                containing MCR compiled version of this application is NOT |br|
                                 available yet.
-Therefore, container declerations for the
+Therefore, container declerations for the |br|
-                                processes starting with Fit_ prefix MUST be set to null
+                                processes starting with Fit_ prefix MUST be set to null |br|
                                 (without double quotes).
---ants_dim                      [2/3/4] This option forces the image to be treated
+--ants_dim                      [2/3/4] This option forces the image to be treated |br|
                                 as a specified-dimensional image.
-If not specified,
+If not specified, |br|
                                 ANTs tries to infer the dimensionality.
---ants_metric                   ["MI"] Confined to MI: Mutual information, for this
+--ants_metric                   ["MI"] Confined to MI: Mutual information, for this |br|
                                 particular pipeline.
---ants_metric_weight            [0-1] If multimodal (i.e. changing contrast) use weight 1.
+--ants_metric_weight            [0-1] If multimodal (i.e. changing contrast) use weight 1. |br|
-                                This parameter is used to modulate the per stagehting
+                                This parameter is used to modulate the per stagehting |br|
                                 of the metrics.
---ants_metric_bins              [e.g. 32] Number of bins.
+--ants_metric_bins              [e.g. 32] Number of bins. |br|
---ants_metric_sampling          ["Regular","Random:]The point set can be on a regular
+--ants_metric_sampling          ["Regular","Random:]The point set can be on a regular |br|
-                                lattice or a random lattice of points slightly perturbed
+                                lattice or a random lattice of points slightly perturbed |br|
                                 to minimize aliasing artifacts.
 --ants_metric_samplingprct      [0-100] The fraction of points to select from the domain
 --ants_transform                * "Rigid"